dwhieb/Nuuchahnulth/README.md

 To transcribe the corpus, a simplified writing system with no special characters was used, and then the entire corpus was converted to its original <dfn>orthography</dfn> (a language's writing system) using the [Digital Linguistics][DLx] [transliterate library][transliterate].

-If you would like to run the conversion script used to convert the texts from their simplified format to the original orthography, you will need to install [Node.js][Node], clone this repository to your computer, and then run the command `npm start` from the command line in this repository.
+If you would like to run the conversion script used to convert the texts from their simplified format to the original orthography, you will need to install [Node.js][Node], clone this repository to your computer, and then run the command `npm transliterate` from the command line in this repository.

 [DLx]:           https://digitallinguistics.io
 [IGL]:           https://www.eva.mpg.de/lingua/resources/glossing-rules.php